 Feeling in need of a midsummer break, we decided to take advantage of some fantastically competitive fares offered by Qatar Airways in Business Class on their B787 Dreamliner to promote their new routes from European cities.
-We bought two business class returns from Amsterdam to Bangkok (via Doha naturally) for only £1,600.
-We have flown to SE Asia many times and usually fly direct so we have lots of experience of 11 and 12 hour flights to Bangkok, Singapore and Hong Kong.
-In the past we’ve felt it’s better to get where we’re going asap but we often find the flight a bit too long even in first or business class with lie-flat seats.
+We bought two business class returns from Amsterdam to Bangkok (via Doha naturally) for only £1,600 GBP.
+We have flown to SE Asia many times and usually fly direct so we have lots of experience of 11 and 12-hour flights to Bangkok, Singapore, and Hong Kong.
+In the past, we’ve felt it’s better to get where we’re going asap but we often find the flight a bit too long even in first or business class with lie-flat seats.
 We’ve also been wary about Boing’s trouble-prone Dreamliner B787.
 Since there had been no recent repeat of the onboard fires, we decided it was time to give it a whirl.
 It proved to be something of a revelation.

 Qatar Airways B787 Seat Review

-Comfortable in the seated, lounging and sleeping positions, the seat controls were intuitive and customisable.
+Comfortable in the seated, lounging, and sleeping positions, the seat controls were intuitive and customizable.
 Big soft pillows and blankets were provided on each seat, as well as the amenity kit, which provided the usual toiletry items and some nice perfume by Armani (perfect for the gym bag).
-On our later flight, pyjamas were also handed out – Qatar Airways is one of the few airlines to provide complimentary pyjamas in business class.
+On our later flight, pajamas were also handed out – Qatar Airways is one of the few airlines to provide complimentary pajamas in business class.
 Be aware that these come in S/M and M/L, so if you ask for medium, they may be on the small side if you are given S/M.

 Qatar Airways B787 Food Review